 Leo the Great here emphasizes that the Incarnation, the mystery of God becoming man, changes everything.
-Human dignity is now vastly elevated, requiring us to live in a new way, according to our new spiritual nature, with a new relationship to the visible things of this beautiful but passing world.
+The new creation has begun.
+Human dignity is now vastly elevated, requiring us to live in a new way, according to our new spiritual nature.
+We have a new relationship to the visible creatures of this beautiful but passing world.

 Our Lord Jesus Christ, born true man without ever ceasing to be true God, began in his person a new creation and by the manner of his birth gave man a spiritual origin.